 One: you’ll look gorgeous!
-So make the most of your pro-styled hair or make-up and go out dancing, get some cocktails or plan a special date night.
+So, make the most of your pro-styled hair or makeup.
+Go out dancing, get some cocktails or plan a special date night.

-And two: giving your hair and make-up a proper test run means you can see how it wears over the course of a day or night, how it looks in photographs, and if any of the products need to be tweaked for longevity.
+And two: giving your hair and makeup a proper test run means you can see how it wears over the course of a day or night.
+You can check how it looks in photographs.
+Plus, test and tweak any of the products you may need for longevity.

-I got my hair and make-up trial on the day of my hen party, and I can safely vouch that it looked as good when I woke up the next morning with bunny ears on, as it had when I walked out of the salon the afternoon before!
+I got my hair and makeup trial on the day of my hen party.
+I can safely vouch that it looked as good when I woke up the next morning with bunny ears on, as it had when I walked out of the salon the afternoon before!